Edited by Peer Zumbansen and Gralf-Peter Calliess

 Chapter 7: The Expressive Power of Adjudication in an Evolutionary Context

-Richard H. McAdams This chapter offers a ‘third way’ of understanding compliance with adjudication.
+7. The expressive power of adjudication in an evolutionary context Richard H. McAdams This chapter offers a ‘third way’ of understanding compliance with adjudication.
 The two conventional theories are economic – that people fear threatened sanctions – and sociological – that people defer to perceived legitimacy.
 Without denying the importance of these mechanisms, I offer to supplement them with a new causal story for the effect of adjudication.
 To explain how courts influence behavior independent of their perceived legitimacy and the sanctions they wield, one must engage in a peculiar thought experiment imagining a court without these two typical characteristics.
 I therefore devote much of the chapter to describing an expressive influence that any third party might have over two parties in a dispute.
 The expressive theory of adjudication synergistically combines three ways that economics has of understanding communicative influences: (1) as a device for creating a ‘correlated equilibrium;’ (2) as a ‘cheap talk’ means of constructing a ‘focal point’ around which individuals coordinate; and (3) as a signal of private information.
 The synergy of these three forces gives the third party an expressive power to resolve the specific disputes subject to adjudication.
 After discussing dispute resolution, I turn more clearly to a discussion of adjudication – to the ability of courts or quasi-judicial bodies to influence the behavior of those not a party to the dispute that prompts its decision.
 This part of the story requires an evolutionary approach.
-I discuss how informal order – conventions and norms – inherently contain ambiguity that the adjudicator can resolve expressively.
-The adjudicator’s clarification of the convention...
+I discuss how informal order – conventions and norms – inherently contain ambiguity that the...

 You are not authenticated to view the full text of this chapter or article.